Genaker/laragento/README.md

 composer config repositories.foo '{"type": "vcs", "url": "https://github.com/Genaker/laragento", "trunk-path": "master"}' composer require Genaker/laragento
 ```
+The installation via Composer is not recommended.
+Please use the Other PHP Framework instalation by adding aditional autoload file instead of the Composer version.
+We are not able to provide compatibility to all Magento versions anymore.
+Also Magento uses outdated packages and Eloquent replaces that dependencies with the new one and that produces the issues.
+But, you can try, there is a way to fix.
+Read -> **Integration with Magento 2 / 1 Framework**

 # Other PHP Framework (not Laravel and Magento) Setup